Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Preliminaries: Score-Based Models through Diffusion SDEs

 where $\left(\w_t\right)_{t \geq 0}$ is a $d$-dimensional Brownian motion and $\beta$ is a positive weight function.
 The distribution $\pdata$ is noised progressively and the function $\beta$ is the variance of the added noise by time unit.
 We denote by $p_t$ the density of $\left(\x_t\right)$ for $t > 0$ since $\pdata$ can be supported on a lower-dimensional manifold~\citep{de_bortoli_convergence_diffusion_manifold_hypothesis_2022_TMLR}.
 The SDE is designed so that $p_T$ is close to the Gaussian standard distribution that we denote $\N$ in whole paper.
 Under some assumptions on the distribution $\pdata$ \citep{pardoux_1986}, the backward process $\left(\x_{T-t}\right)_{0\leq t \leq T}$ verifies the backward SDE

-The objective is now to solve this reverse equation to sample $\y_T \sim p_{\mathrm{data}}$.
+The objective is now to solve this reverse equation in order to sample $\y_T \sim p_{\mathrm{data}}$.
 However, the distribution $p_T$ is in general not known, and image\footnote{Although we may refer to data as images, our analysis is fully general and applies to any vector-valued diffusion model.} generation is achieved by sampling

-Note that approximating $p_T$ by $\N$ for the initialization $\y_0$ makes that the solution of the SDE of \Cref{eq:sde_backward_generative} is not exactly the target distribution $\pdata$.
+Note that approximating $p_T$ by $\N$ for the initialization $\y_0$ implies that the solution of the SDE of \Cref{eq:sde_backward_generative} does not exactly follow the target distribution $\pdata$ at final time.
 An alternative way to approximately sample $\pdata$ is to use that every diffusion process is associated with a deterministic process whose trajectories share the same marginal probability densities $\left(p_t\right)_{0< t \leq T}$ as the SDE \citep{yang_song_score_based_sde_2021_ICLR}.
 The deterministic process associated with \Cref{eq:sde_backward} is

 This ODE can be solved in reverse-time to sample $\x_0$ from $\x_T \sim p_T$.
 Given $(\x_t)_{0\leq t \leq T}$ solution of \Cref{eq:flow_ode}, $(\x_{T-t})_{0\leq t \leq T}$ is solution of

 Again, in practice, the ODE which is considered to achieve image generation is